turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 * What do you like to do in your free time outside of programming/work?

 #### Suggested Goal #3: Network with a Contact You Already Know Outside of Turing
 Reach out to a contact from your existing network and ask to set up a call to discuss career advice.
 Who would be an ideal person for you to reach out?
-Someone in the tech industry (not necessarily a developer), someone who has changed careers before, or someone you trust for career advice.
+Consider reaching out to someone you don't talk to day-to-day.
+It would be beneficial to reach out to your ["weak ties"](https://towardsdatascience.com/the-power-of-weak-ties-f1049c93f3a3) or ["dormant ties"](https://foundr.com/why-dormant-connections-may-be-the-most-powerful-network-you-have) aka people whose knowledge and networks will be relatively new to you!
+These are people you may have worked with previously, people you know through friends/family/co-workers, or simply people you haven't connected with in a while.
+They may or may not have a direct connection to the tech industry, but they may know someone who is in the tech industry or at a company you're interested in or they may have professional advice that will be helpful for you.
 Take the following steps to reach out:

 * Send a message to this person and explain why you'd like to connect.
 Why are they the right person for your questions?
 Provide them with a couple of options for times to talk.
 * Come up with some questions to ask them during the call.
 It can be helpful to send them the questions ahead of time so they can prepare for the conversation.